-Utilities: Telecommunications Overview of Lead The Department of Culture Media and Sport (DCMS) is Organisations responsible for broadband policy and delivery.
+Utilities: Telecommunications Overview of Lead Organisations The Department of Culture Media and Sport (DCMS) is responsible for broadband policy and delivery.
 Broadband Delivery UK (BDUK) manages policy and delivery on behalf of the Department for Culture, Media and Sport.
-Main Sources of Digital Britain (BIS/DCMS 2009) Information East Sussex Local Economic Assessment 2011 ESCC Broadband Report 2011 E-Sussex Local Broadband Plan 2012 Existing and Around 74% of adults in Lewes District are estimated to have Planned Provision daily internet connection.
+Main Sources of Information Digital Britain (BIS/DCMS 2009) East Sussex Local Economic Assessment 2011 ESCC Broadband Report 2011 E-Sussex Local Broadband Plan 2012 Existing and Planned Provision Around 74% of adults in Lewes District are estimated to have daily internet connection.
 This compares with 69% in East Sussex and 77% in the South East (Source: CACI 2010).
 Access to the internet is greatest in Chailey & Wivelsfield ward where an estimated 85% of adults have access to a daily internet connection.
 Levels are lower along the coast, particularly in Peacehaven.
 Around 90% of all internet connections in the UK are broadband, but the availability of broadband across the district is varied.
-There are quite large areas with very poor broadband accessibility, including Ditchling, Rodmell and Southease.
-The quality of business broadband coverage also varies across the District.
-Most areas have poor coverage (defined as access to speeds of 0.5- 2 Mb/sec), although better coverage (speeds of 4+ Mb/sec) is available in the area stretching between Seaford and Tarring Neville, and reasonable coverage (speeds of 2-4 Mb/sec) is available in the area stretching between

-Saltdean and Falmer.
 ESCC have produced with partners a Local Broadband Plan.
 The plan is committed to achieving the Broadband Delivery UK (BDUK) target of 90% superfast coverage (24mbps or above) and at least 2mbps (the universal service commitment) to the remaining 10% by 2015.
 The overall aim to provide superfast broadband, with speeds of 100 mbps, to everyone in East Sussex by 2017.
 Most mobile phone operators' coverage is good in the populated areas of the district, although some unpopulated rural areas have no service.
 Funding Sources East Sussex and Brighton and Hove have been allocated £10.64m from the £530m of Government funding being distributed by BDUK across the country.
 This will be added to ESCC investment of £15 million, amounting to almost £26 million to help the county improve broadband speeds.
 Key Issues Broadband can not only boost business productivity by allowing them to do things more quickly, but could also provide the foundations for the next generation of businesses to thrive as well as facilitating faster, more flexible service provision for residents.
 Almost two-thirds of businesses in England view ICT and Broadband Infrastructure as important to their competitiveness (source: IPSOS MORI (2008) National Business Survey).
 Improved broadband not only enables people to access a wider range of services, but allows those outside of Lewes District to access goods and services from local businesses.
-Improving broadband connectivity and speed is therefore essential to strengthening the business base of the District.
+Improving broadband connectivity and speed is therefore essential to strengthening the business base of the district.
 It will also increase opportunities for home working, resulting in less traffic congestion at peak times and a reduction in carbon emissions.
 The mobile phone network is under expansion with more base stations required as part of the programme to enhance the infrastructure for the existing mobile generation (2G) and create a new network for 3G.
 New base stations are required as each cell can only support a finite number of mobile phone calls at any one time.
 Mobile phone operators publish roll-out plans every year identifying existing and proposed base stations, but these do not give a clear indication of long-term spatial requirements.
 The companies responsible for telecommunications services will normally be able to provide the infrastructure to serve new development through exercising their statutory powers and by agreement with the relevant parties.

-Summary/Role of Local Plan and IDP The Local Plan needs to encourage investment in communications technology that increases access to goods and services without increasing the need to travel and this should be taken into account in identifying future transport needs.
+Summary/Role of Local Plan and IDP The Local Plan needs to encourage investment in communications technology that increases access to goods and services without increasing the need to travel and this should be taken into account in identifying future transport needs. , , , , , , , , , , , , , , , , , , ,